sanketbisne/Git-for-Cloud-engineers/README.md

 - git push

-# Dont Track Certain files
+## Dont Track Certain files
 - touch .gitignore
 Add this files to your project(root Directory)
 To exclude certain folders or files from git to be tracked like pycache, .class files, lib , .cache .env, nodemodules folders - build/

-# To remove files from staging Area
+## To remove files from staging Area
 git restore --staged <filename>   ( for specific file) git restore --staged .            ( for all current staged files.)

-# To remove specific commit
+## To remove specific commit
 git reset --hard

-# To Stash your incomplete work and to move to another branch / Save WIP changes
+## To Stash your incomplete work and to move to another branch / Save WIP changes
-if dev branch has  local changes , and you dont want to commit those changes, and want to move into another branch
+if dev branch has  local changes , and you dont want to commit those changes, and want to move into another branch say master.
->>dev branch
-git stash
+-your current branch -> Dev
+-your incomplete work
+-you  do `git stash` to save your incomplete work in temporary memory -now your work is saved
+-move to another branch say master
+-git checkout master
+-again come to your Dev branch
+-type `git stash pop` start your work where you left off.

+Thank you

 it will take your local changes and store temporary.